socsieng/ace-custom-element/README.md

 ## Supported events

-- `change`: Triggered when the editor's value changes.
+- `change`: Triggered when the editor's value changes (will trigger for each keystroke).
 - `ready`: Triggered after the ace editor has been initialized.
+- `blur`: Triggered when the editor loses focus.